Price

 Emergency Contacts

-Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they may return your call and assist you as soon as possible.
+If you need urgent help during your trip, call the local G Adventures office first.
+If no one answers, leave a detailed message with your name and contact information so they can return your call as soon as possible.
 If your call is specifically concerning Denpasar (Bali) Airport Transfer complications, please call the local transfer provider directly at +62 8113803820, +62 8113803821, or +62 81337618480.
-EMERGENCY CONTACT NUMBERS G Adventures Office in Bangkok, Thailand From outside Thailand: +66 0 92 338 9222 From within Thailand: 092 338 922 If you are unable for any reason to contact G Adventures’ local office, they have a toll-free line which will connect you directly with their Toronto office: Toll-free, North America only: 1 888 800 4100 Calls from UK: 0344 272 0000 Calls from Germany: 0800 365 1000 Calls from Australia: 1 300 796 618 Calls from New Zealand: 0800 333 307 Outside North America, Australia, New Zealand, Germany and the UK: +1 416 260 0999
+EMERGENCY CONTACT NUMBERS: G Adventures Office in Bangkok, Thailand From outside Thailand: +66 0 92 338 9222 From within Thailand: 092 338 922 If you are unable for any reason to contact G Adventures’ local office, they have a toll-free line which will connect you directly with their Toronto office: Toll-free, North America only: 1 888 800 4100 Calls from UK: 0344 272 0000 Calls from Germany: 0800 365 1000 Calls from Australia: 1 300 796 618 Calls from New Zealand: 0800 333 307 Outside North America, Australia, New Zealand, Germany and the UK: +1 416 260 0999

 Packing List